 - Avoid Unnecessary Interactions.
 If you are stopped, you have the right to remain silent.
 Politely comply with requests but avoid volunteering information that could incriminate you.

 - Challenge Field Sobriety Tests.
-If asked to perform field sobriety tests, know that you can refuse them in some states, but this may lead to an automatic license suspension.
+If asked to perform field sobriety tests, know that you can refuse in some states, but doing so may result in an automatic license suspension.

 - Request a Breathalyzer Test.
 If you feel that you are not under the influence, you can ask to take a breathalyzer test.
 Be aware that refusing can have legal consequences.